ARCLeeds/arcleeds.github.io/blog/_posts/2023-01-16-wsl2spackapptainer.md

 ### Install waLBerla

-There isn't a package for waLBerla, but it is a standard CMake package, so should be easy for Spack to handle.
+There isn't a package for waLBerla, but it is a standard CMake package, so should be easy for Spack to handle.  `spack create` is able to interrogate the source release, and use that to create a template build script:

 ```bash
 spack create https://i10git.cs.fau.de/walberla/walberla/-/archive/v6.1/walberla-v6.1.tar.bz2